Keckewadge History, Family Crest & Coats of Arms

 The surname Keckewadge was first found in Cheshire where they were Lords of the Manor of Kekewich from very ancient times.
 "This family, long resident in Cornwall and Deonshire, are said to have been of Lancashire origin.
 There is a township in Cheshire called Kekwick, from which the name was probably borrowed. "

-Important Dates for the Keckewadge family
+Early History of the Keckewadge family

 This web page shows only a small excerpt of our Keckewadge research.
 Another 142 words (10 lines of text) covering the years 1550 and 1646 are included under the topic Early Keckewadge History in all our PDF Extended History products and printed products wherever possible.